-Patrick Cheetham, aged 52 - Executive Chairman
+1 Patrick Cheetham, aged 52 Executive Chairman

-Mr Cheetham is the founder of the Company.
-He is a mining geologist with 31 years experience in mineral exploration and 25 years in public company management.
-Mr Cheetham started his career as an exploration geologist in Australia with Western Mining Corporation and prior to that worked for Imperial Metals Corporation in British Columbia, Canada.
-From 1986 to 1993 he was joint managing director of Dragon Mining NL, during which time he was responsible for the formation of that company, the identification of and acquisition of its exploration projects, its listing on the Australian Stock Exchange and the subsequent development of its exploration projects.
+Mr Cheetham, the founder of the Company, is a mining geologist with 31 years experience in mineral exploration and 25 years in public company management.
+He started his career as an exploration geologist in Australia with Western Mining Corporation and prior to that worked for Imperial Metals Corporation in British Columbia, Canada.
+From 1986 to 1993 he was joint managing director of Dragon Mining NL, and he was responsible for the formation of that company, the identification of and acquisition of its exploration projects, its listing on the Australian Stock Exchange and the subsequent development of its exploration projects.
 In 1993 Patrick co-founded Archaean Gold N.L. which, in 1996, was the subject of a successful \$50 million takeover bid by Lachlan Resources NL.
 He is currently also Chairman of Sunrise Resources plc.

-Richard Clemmey, aged 40 - Operations Director
+2 Richard Clemmey, aged 40

+Operations Director

 Mr Clemmey is a Chartered Engineer with more than 20 years of mine/quarry development and management experience.
-A graduate of the Royal School of Mines in London, Richard spent the first 7 years of his career in the Middle East for Derwent Mining Ltd developing and managing a chromite mining business.
-On return to the UK Richard has held many senior positions including Operations Manager for Lafarge running their flagship industrial minerals operation in the north of England; General Manager for Hargreaves GB Ltd responsible for their quarrying and recycling operations and UK Operations Manager for Marshalls plc responsible for 8 quarrying operations.
-Richard returned back to the Middle East working as General Manager for CFE Rock managing their industrial minerals operations in Oman before joining Tertiary Minerals plc in September 2011.
+A graduate of the Royal School of Mines in London, Richard spent the first 7 years of his career in the Middle East for Derwent Mining Ltd developing and managing a chromite mining business, and has held many senior positions including Operations Manager for Lafarge running their flagship industrial minerals operation in the north of England.
+He was General Manager for Hargreaves GB Ltd responsible for their quarrying and recycling operations and UK Operations Manager for Marshalls plc responsible for 8 quarrying operations.
+Richard was General Manager for CFE Rock managing their industrial minerals operations in Oman before joining Tertiary Minerals plc in September 2011.
 He was appointed by the Board to the position of Operations Director in May 2012.

-Donald McAlister, aged 53 - Non-Executive Director\
+3 Donald McAlister, aged 53 Non-Executive Director

 Mr McAlister is a founding director of the Company and has 20 years experience in all financial aspects of the resource industry.
 He was until recently finance director of Ridge Mining plc.
-Prior to that he was finance director of Reunion Mining in 1994 having worked previously at Enterprise Oil plc, Texas Eastern N Sea Inc and Cluff Oil Holdings plc.
+Prior to that he was finance director of Reunion Mining.
 Donald's experience includes the economic evaluation of gold and base metal mines and the arranging of project finance for feasibility studies and mine developments.
-He has also been involved in the listing of Reunion Mining plc on the Luxembourg and London Stock Exchanges.
 He is familiar with all financial aspects of resource companies including metal hedging, tax planning and economic modelling.
-He is currently Finance Director of Mwana Africa PLC.
+He is currently finance director of Mwana Africa PLC.

-David Whitehead, aged 70 - Non-Executive Director†
+4 David Whitehead, aged 70Non-Executive Director†

 Mr Whitehead is a mining geologist.
 He joined Tertiary in April 2002 on retiring as Vice-President, Integration, Exploration and Innovation at BHP Billiton Group Plc, having been with the Billiton Group since 1976.
-As Chief Executive, Exploration and Development of Billiton Plc from 1997, David created and introduced a market oriented and commercial approach to minerals exploration, involving the formation of strategic alliances with junior exploration companies and the leveraging of group capabilities with funding obtained in venture capital markets.
-Following the merger of Billiton with BHP, David, among other things, led the team responsible for the integration of the two companies' exploration and development groups.
-He has a broad range of exploration and general mining and management skills, including experience of project development and operating mine management.
+As Chief Executive, Exploration and Development of Billiton Plc from 1997, David created and introduced a market oriented and commercial approach to minerals exploration, involving the formation of strategic alliances with junior exploration companies.
+Following the merger of Billiton with BHP, David led the team responsible for the integration of the two companies' exploration and development groups.
+He has a broad range of exploration and general mining and management skills.
 Mr Whitehead was until recently Chairman of ENK plc.

-Colin Fitch LLM, FCIS, Company Secretary
+5 Colin Fitch LLM, FCIS

+Company Secretary